exfinen/minskk/README.md

 $ cargo build --release
 ```

-Also the plugin expects [SKK-JISHO.L](http://openlab.jp/skk/dic/SKK-JISYO.L.gz) to exist under `~/.skk`.
-This can be overridden using `minskk_override` explained below.
+Also the plugin expects [SKK-JISHO.L](http://openlab.jp/skk/dic/SKK-JISYO.L.gz) to exist under `~/.skk`, and user dictionary file is `~/.skk/user-dict`.
+These settings can be overridden using `minskk_override` explained below.

 ## Configuration
 1. `minskk_statusline` is exposed to provide the current state of the plugin outside. e.g. the following adds the minskk state to the status line.